FAMILIAR SPOT: Redbank Valley Back in PIAA Class A Semifinals Against Dangerous Foe

 (Redbank Valley coach Blane Gold talks to his team after the win over Cambridge Springs)

 “They are a sound team, a young team as well,” said Redbank Valley coach Blane Gold of the Rangers.
-“They have a lot of sophomore and juniors across the board.”
+“They have a lot of sophomores and juniors across the board.”

 One of those sophomores is quarterback Matt Sieg, who has completed 63-of-110 passes for 1,338 yards and 18 touchdowns and has added 1,785 yards and 33 TDs on the ground.